 For its registration to be valid, a design must:

-In order for a design to be ‘new’, no identical design can have been published or publicly disclosed in the UK or the European Economic Area (EEA).
-This includes designs ‘published’ on an Internet website viewable in the EEA before the date it was filed.
+In order for a design to be ‘new’, no identical design can have been published or publicly disclosed anywhere in the world.
+This includes designs ‘published’ on an Internet website before the date it was filed.
 In this context ‘identical’ covers designs whose features differ only in immaterial details.

 A design has individual character if, in comparison with known designs, it creates a different overall impression on an informed user (a person who is familiar with the kind of product in question).
 In making the assessment, the degree of freedom available to the designer is taken into account, i.e. the design of a product that must, by its nature, include certain features may require fewer or smaller differences to provide a different overall impression to known designs than a product where there is no such limitation placed on the designer.

 Notwithstanding the above, a so-called ‘grace period’ exists allowing applicants to apply to register a design in the UK up to 12 months after the designer first discloses it.
 This allows an applicant to test the market for a design before committing to the cost of applying to register the design.
 However, it is still prudent not to delay filing an application for any longer than necessary.